Arrival and Dismissal

 Before school care is available beginning at 7:00 A.M. each day in the St. Angela Room.
 There is a $5.00 charge for the first student from a family and $1.00 for each additional student.
 Families are billed for this service by the provider.

 After school care is available from dismissal time to 5:00 P.M.
-The charge will be $5.00 each for the first and second child in the family.
-There is no charge for additional children of the same family.
+The charge will be $5.00 each child and $8.00 each on early dismissal days.
 Families may use these services every day or on an as-needed basis.

 The morning classes begin at 7:55 A.M.
 There is a short break in the morning at which time pupils in grades K-4 may receive milk if ordered.
 Children in preschool juice daily.
-School dismisses for the day at 2:38 P.M. for grades 1-8 Pupils should be out of the building at 2:50 P.M. unless they have the permission of a teacher or the principal and their parents.
+School dismisses for the day at 2:35 P.M. for grades 1-8.
+Kindergarten students and bus riders are dismissed at 2:30 P.M.
+Pupils should be out of the building at 2:50 P.M. unless they have the permission of a teacher or the principal and their parents.
 The morning kindergarten session concludes at 11:30 A.M.
 Afternoon kindergarten dismisses at 2:30 P.M.
 Four year old preschool begins at 7:55 A.M. and dismisses at 11:00 A.M.
 Three year old preschool begins at 7:55 A.M. and dismisses at 10:30 A.M.

 Parents are always welcome in the school.
 If you wish to wait by the office at dismissal time, please talk quietly and stand out of the way of the classes that are leaving the building.
 When you take your child, please do so quietly.
 We are striving for an orderly flow of lines at dismissal time.